varun7860/Artificial-Intelligence/Image Processing/Dino T-Rex Game Using Gesture Recognition/README.md

 <img align="center" width="600" height="274" src="https://github.com/varun7860/Artificial-Intelligence/blob/main/Image%20Processing/Dino%20T-Rex%20Game%20Using%20Gesture%20Recognition/Assets/Gesture%20Control.png">

 In this task you need to control a game called "T-Rex" using Gestures through simple computer vision techniques.
 Your program should detect the gestures made by you and then autopress a key on your system to control the game.
+Following things should be achieved after the task is completed:

+1.Whenever plays makes a gesture the dinosaur should jump 2.There should be low latency between the gesture made by the player and the jump made by the dinosaur.
+3.Gesture controller should be marked by a rectangle or square on the camera feed.
+When the controller moves the square or rectangle should also move along with it.
+4.The Code should be commented and well linted.You can use pylint to lint your code.

 ## About the Game